Notice of proposed rulemaking.

 - Estimated annual burden hours per respondent: 12 hours for monthly reporting; 4 hours for quarterly reporting.

 Comments on the two collections of information should be sent to OMB to Office of Management and Budget, Attention: Desk Officer for the Department of the Treasury, Office of Information and Regulatory Affairs, Washington, DC 20503; or email to OIRA_submission@omb.eop.gov.
 A copy also should be sent to the Alcohol and Tobacco Tax and Trade Bureau by any of the methods previously described.
 Comments on the information collection should be submitted not later than February 5, 2013.
 Comments are specifically requested concerning:

 - Whether the two collections of information submitted to OMB are necessary for the proper performance of the functions of the Alcohol and Tobacco Tax and Trade Bureau, including whether the information will have practical utility;

 - The accuracy of the estimated burdens associated with the two collections of information submitted to OMB;

 - How to enhance the quality, utility, and clarity of the information to be collected;

 - How to minimize the burden of complying with the proposed revisions of the collections of information, including the application of automated collection techniques or other forms of information technology; and

 - Estimates of capital or start-up costs and costs of operation, maintenance, and purchase of services to provide information.

 Gerald M. Isenberg and Ramona Hupp of the Regulations and Rulings Division, Alcohol and Tobacco Tax and Trade Bureau, drafted this document.

-Accordingly, for the reasons set forth in the preamble, TTB amends 27 CFR, chapter I, part 25 as set forth below.
+Accordingly, for the reasons set forth in the preamble, TTB proposes to amend 27 CFR, chapter I, part 25 as set forth below.